RustyDustyTravels/RustyDustyTravels.github.io/README.md

 NOTE: Before the `gem update` and `bundle install` commands, perform the following:

-Edit `.profile` and add the following lines for Ruby 3.0
+Edit `~/.profile` and add the following lines for Ruby 3.0

 ```
 # set PATH so it includes user's RUBY bin if it exists